Author

-A memoir about trauma, embodiment, and the slow work of coming back into the body.
+A memoir about trauma, embodiment, and the slow return to life in the body.

 Book cover: The Straight Man Who Thought He Was Gay